Mark Drakeford: Early life and education

+Early career and social work

-After university, he trained both as a teacher and as a social worker.
-He moved to Cardiff in 1979 and worked as a probation officer and a youth justice worker, including as a Barnardo's project leader in the Ely and Caerau communities.
-His experiences working with young people in deprived areas inspired him to help establish the Welsh youth homelessness charity Llamau in the late 1980s.
+After university, Drakeford trained both as a teacher and as a social worker.
+He moved to Cardiff in 1979 and worked as a probation officer and youth justice worker until 1991.

+Drakeford served as a Barnardo's project leader in the Ely and Caerau areas of Cardiff.
+During the 1980s, Ely faced significant social deprivation, with unemployment exceeding 30% and high levels of crime.

+His experiences working with homeless young people led him to help establish Llamau, a Welsh youth homelessness charity, in 1986.
+The charity has since supported over 100,000 young people facing homelessness.

 Academic career

 From 1991 to 1995, Drakeford was a lecturer in applied social studies at the University College of Swansea (now Swansea University).
 He then moved to the University of Wales, Cardiff, renamed as Cardiff University in 1999, as a lecturer in its School of Social and Administrative Studies.
 He was promoted to senior lecturer in 1999 and appointed as Professor of Social Policy and Applied Social Sciences in 2003.
 Drakeford continued in his academic posts until his appointment as a Welsh Government minister in 2013.
 He has published books and journal articles on various aspects of social policy.

+During his academic career, Drakeford authored and co-authored numerous publications on social welfare policy.
+Notable works included "Scandal, Social Work and Social Welfare" (2005) with Ian Butler, which examined how events become defined as scandals and their impact on social welfare policy, and "Social Work and Social Policy under Austerity" (2012) with Bill Jordan.
+He also contributed to "Children, Place and Identity: Nation and Locality in Middle Childhood" (2006), which explored how children understand local and national identities.